+To be explored on our upcoming journey through Japan in 2026.
 Japan is often described as a land of contrasts, ancient and modern, serene and vibrant, delicate and fierce.
 Yet beneath these dualities lies a deeper truth: Japan is a place where the sacred has never retreated.
 It lives in the mountains.
-It hums in the temples.
-It whispers through cedar forests, and echoes through rituals… Continue reading
+It hums in… Continue reading

 From Sightseeing to Initiation: What It Means to Travel on Pilgrimage